ryanslater-uk/SplashBuddyWebTemplate/README.md

 # SplashBuddy Web Template
 A cleanly styled and animated web template for you all to use in SplashBuddy.
 Feel free to re-brand to match your organisation's branding.

+Old repository deleted and this is a new commit of the original code due to losing access to my previous GitHub account.

 SplashBuddy is available here! https://github.com/Shufflepuck/SplashBuddy